 Many treatments in functional medicine are considered “alternative” because they don’t involve a medication for symptoms, but rather supplement an individual’s unique needs.
+(Pictured below is our foundational bundle, vitamins we find the majority of our patients are deficient.)
 Functional medicine doctors understand that what works for you might not work for the other 99 people in the study, because you have a unique genome, microbiome, and lifestyle – factors that aren’t considered in mainstream medicine recommendations.

 So true functional medicine approach doesn’t often work with insurance but, here’s